-As part of its commitment to train the next generation of leaders in rheumatology research and education, the Intramural Research Program of the NIAMS created the Henry Metzger and Lawrence Shulman Scholars Programs in Translational Research.
-These programs give outstanding candidates advanced training in rheumatology and related fields in genetics, immunology and inflammation biology after completing clinical training in adult or pediatric rheumatology, and create a bridge to progress toward independently-funded positions.
+As part of its commitment to train the next generation of leaders in rheumatology research and education, the Intramural Research Program of the NIAMS created the Henry Metzger and Lawrence Shulman Scholars Programs in Rheumatologic Research and the Stephen I. Katz Scholars Program in Dermatologic Research.
+These programs give outstanding candidates advanced training in rheumatology, dermatology and related fields in genetics, immunology and inflammation biology after completing clinical training in adult or pediatric rheumatology or dermatology, and create a bridge to progress toward independently-funded positions.

 Scholars will work under the supervision of a NIAMS or other NIH senior faculty member, and will have access to the extensive core facilities at the NIAMS and other institutes on the main NIH research campus in Bethesda, MD.
-Scholars will have the opportunity to carry out investigational clinical trials at the NIH clinical research center, the world's largest and most advanced research hospital, winner of the 2011 Lasker-Bloomberg Public Service Award for excellence in biomedical and translational research.
-Applicants with more extensive research experience and publication record can be considered for Assistant Clinical Investigator positions, which include independent research resources.
+Scholars will have the opportunity to carry out investigational clinical trials at the NIH Clinical Center, the world's largest and most advanced research hospital and winner of the 2011 Lasker-Bloomberg Public Service Award for excellence in biomedical and translational research.
+Applicants with more extensive research experience and publication record may be considered for Assistant Clinical Investigator positions, which include independent research resources.
 These positions are designed to prepare candidates for tenure-track faculty positions in the extramural community or at the NIH, where they will be candidates for the Lasker Scholars program, a faculty development program for translational investigators in the NIH intramural training program.

-Trainees who have completed accredited rheumatology training at the NIH or other U.S. training programs are eligible to apply for the scholars program.
-Scholars are expected to contribute to clinical activities through teaching in the outpatient clinics, attending on the consult service, taking calls, and initiating and working with patients on NIAMS or related clinical protocols.
-However, no more than one month a year of clinical service work not directly related to their research activities will be expected.
+Trainees who have completed accredited rheumatology or dermatology training programs are eligible to apply for the Scholars program.
+Scholars are expected to contribute to clinical activities through teaching in the outpatient clinics, attending on the consult service, taking call, and initiating and working with patients on NIAMS or related clinical protocols.

 How to Apply

-Applicants should send inquiries to NIH faculty members and Dr. Robert Colbert, Acting Clinical Director, NIAMS.
+Applicants should send inquiries to NIH faculty members, Dr. Robert Colbert, Acting Clinical Director, NIAMS (Rheumatology Scholars) or Dr. Edward Cowen, Acting Chief, Dermatology Branch (Dermatology Scholars).
 Applications will be considered on a rolling basis as they are received.
-Two to three appointments per year are envisioned.
-Applicants must be accepted into a lab or research group related to rheumatology research at the NIH prior to starting the program.
+Applicants must be accepted into a lab or research group related to rheumatology or dermatology research at the NIH prior to starting the program.
 Applications will be evaluated by a search committee composed of intramural principal investigators with clinical and basic research interests.
 Competitive candidates will be asked to present their research accomplishments and plans to the search committee.
 Read more about the Labs @ NIAMS.